docsdevbr/symfony-doc-pt-br/http_client.rst

         'extra' => ['trace_content' => false],
     ]);

-This setting won’t affect other clients.
+This setting won't affect other clients.

 Using URI Templates
 ~~~~~~~~~~~~~~~~~~~